 - Salt – essential for the candying process

-You can also use this same recipe for making candied lemon or lime peels!
+You can also use this same recipe for making candied grapefruit, lemon peel, or lime peels!
 Orange you glad to know? *wink*

 How to Make the Easiest Candied Orange Peels